-- is required with preliminary plan and shall be approved by city staff. - B. Trash receptacles shall be located in areas where minimal public access is allowed. - C. All trash cans and dumpsters shall be in a covered carrier to reduce smells, prevent rodents and discourage persons from foraging in the receptacles. - D. Dumpsters shall be out of sight from public plazas and walking spaces or any spot that could create a conflict between the pedestrian and a garbage truck. - E. Garbage cans in public areas should be stationary and include an artistic consistency with the area - F. Dumpsters' pickup and management should be monitored by the corresponding building.
+- A. A trash disposal program establishing standards to direct pick-up hours and where trash is located is required with preliminary plan and shall be approved by city staff. - B. Trash receptacles shall be located in areas where minimal public access is allowed. - C. All trash cans and dumpsters shall be in a covered carrier to reduce smells, prevent rodents and discourage persons from foraging in the receptacles. - D. Dumpsters shall be out of sight from public plazas and walking spaces or any spot that could create a conflict between the pedestrian and a garbage truck. - E. Garbage cans in public areas should be stationary and include an artistic consistency with the area. - F. Dumpsters' pickup and management should be monitored by the corresponding building.